9 Foods With Gluten that Will Surprise You

 It’s a sad but true fact that most beers are not gluten-free.
 Beer is often derived from malted barley or malted wheat, both of which contain gluten.
 However, with rising demand for gluten-free everything, there’s a growing number of gluten-free beers coming to store shelves.
 These beers are usually made from corn or rice, and are generally safe for gluten-sensitive folks to drink.
 Don’t fall for these dangerous myths about food allergies.

 Oats are technically a gluten-free food, but they are often cross-contaminated.
 Gluten from wheat, rye, or barley can be transferred to the oats in the fields, or in manufacturing plants that also process gluten-containing grains.
 If you love your morning oatmeal, look for a certified gluten-free variety—these oats are specially monitored to avoid cross-contamination.
-These are the bizarre things you didn’t know you could be allergic to.
+(You’ll also want to check: is oat milk gluten-free?)

 So if corn and rice are safe, that means you can have corn- and rice-based cereals, right?
 Well…not necessarily.
 Many cereals contain malt extract, which, you guessed it, is a source of gluten.
 While Kellogg’s Corn Flakes and Rice Krispies are off the table, so to speak, there are a number of healthy gluten-free cereal options out there.

 Not all sauces contain gluten, but many cream-based and gravy-type sauces do.
 That’s because they’re often thickened with flour.
 If you’re making the sauce at home, you can easily swap out the flour for half that amount of cornstarch.
 If you’re ordering from a restaurant, be sure to ask for your Alfredo to be gluten-free.
 Here are the gluten-free foods nutritionists swear by.